 are converted to the big-endian format when they are written to disk.

-When PETSc is ./configure with –with-64-bit-indices the integers are written to the
+./configure with --with-64-bit-indices the integers are written to the

-file as 64 bit integers, this means they can only be read back in when the option –with-64-bit-indices
+file as 64-bit integers, this means they can only be read back in when the option

 This routine restores the original contents of the buffer, after it is written to the file.
 This is done by byte-swapping in-place the second time.